paulb00th/galapagos/content/en/about/the-team.md

 {{< figure src="img/about/Alan Jacome.png" class="align-right full-width">}}

-I’m a local, having been born and raised in the Galapagos on Santa Cruz Island and, since childhood, I’ve enjoyed our many snorkelling and surfing sites.
+I’m a local, having been born and raised in the Galapagos on Santa Cruz Island.
+Here, since childhood, I’ve enjoyed our many snorkelling and surfing sites.
 A few years ago, while at ‘Las Grietas’, a series of water filled lagoons adjacent to the coast, I was overcome with the desire to reach the bottom, and this became my motivation to learn freediving.
 I started a formal course in 2020 and became a PADI Freedive Instructor in 2021.

 In 2022 I was invited by Claudia and Juan Carlos to join Galapagos Dive Academy and, since then, I’ve been sharing my passion for freediving with guests!
 I’m often asked, ‘why should I freedive’?
 For me, answer is simple, the training takes you deeper for longer, provides for magical encounters with shy marine life, and connects you to the ocean with minimal impact